pbozeman/esp32-serial-demo/README.md

 ## Misc Notes

+The main uart is initialized to 115200 8/N/1 and prints the GPIO and speed settings on startup for easy reference.

 I developed this on an ESP32S3, but it should be easily portable to any other ESP chip and dev board.
 As I just whipped this together to evaluate a new scope, the pins and clock speeds are not configurable other than in the